news-ai/NewsAI/blog/content/6-ways-you-can-make-a-media-list-last.md

 Since you have a lot of information that links to their social media or gets outdated - putting them in a contact database could be helpful.
 There are generally helpful if you have a lot of lists with a lot of different contacts.
 You can recycle contact information and use them in the future as well.

-Not only that, but it also helps you keep your information up to date and let the software assist you in keeping it up to date.
+Contact databases can also help you grab up-to-date information about your contacts, such as their follower count or the readership on their latest blog post.
+Let the software assist you in keeping your media list up to date.

 ### 6. Have a section on notes